JamesSkemp/words/content/post/review-karma-card-game.md

 +++
-title = "Review: Karma Card Game" summary = "The following is a review of the Karma Card Game, provided to me by the Amazon Vine program." draft = false comments = false date = "2015-04-10T11:30:11-05:00"
+title = "Review: Karma Card Game" description = "The following is a review of the Karma Card Game, provided to me by the Amazon Vine program." draft = false comments = false date = "2015-04-10T11:30:11-05:00"